Leszek-Sieminski/pagespeedParseR/README.md

 ## Features
 * Authenticate with an API key
+* Choose report content: use download_pagespeed() for classic PageSpeed v4 results OR download_lighthouse() for new Lighthouse (PageSpeed v5) results
 * Choose output format: simple (conveniently parsed data frame with most important info) or raw (nested list with all the data provided by the API)
-* Query multiple URLs in one function call
+* Query multiple URLs in one function call and keep information which URL's failed the check
 * Query every page for both Desktop and Mobile in one function call
-* Find out which URLs weren't analyzed if error happened - output object keeps information about pages that didn't create the report
 * Control API limits usage with simple interval mechanism
-* [IN PROGRESS] Download data for two API versions (4th = ready, 5th = under development)
 * [IN PROGRESS] Save the output as the tmp.Rdata files in case of trouble

 ## Acquiring API access token